evanhumanist/frontend-nanodegree-arcade-game/README.md

 The goal is to move your character all the way up until they reach the water.

 ## Contributing
-Feel free to offer suggestions, but no contributing is allowed.
+Feel free to offer suggestions, but no contributing is allowed at the moment.